blizzard4591/l3pp/Readme.md

 Performance
 -----

-While the use of hierarchical channels and multiple sinks with associated filters gives a lot of flexibility, it comes at a certain price.
+While the use of hierarchical loggers and multiple sinks with associated formatters gives a lot of flexibility, it comes at a certain price.
 As the configuration is done at runtime (and may even change at runtime), the question whether a certain message is printed can only be answered at runtime.
 Therefore, every message, whether you will ever see it or not, has to pass through the logger and cost runtime.

 To mitigate this, we suggest the following:

 Create a preprocessor flag (like `ENABLE_LOGGING`) and define your own set of logging macros.
-If this flag is defined, make your macros forward to the `__L3PP_LOG_*` macros.
+If this flag is defined, make your macros forward to the `L3PP_LOG_*` macros.
 If this flag is not defined, make your macros do nothing.